microsoft/language-server-protocol/_specifications/specification-3-15.md

 #### <a href="#textDocumentEdit" name="textDocumentEdit" class="anchor"> TextDocumentEdit </a>

 Describes textual changes on a single text document.
 The text document is referred to as a `VersionedTextDocumentIdentifier` to allow clients to check the text document version before an edit is applied.
 A `TextDocumentEdit` describes all changes on a version Si and after they are applied move the document to version Si+1.
-So the creator of a `TextDocumentEdit` doesn't need to sort the array or do any kind of ordering.
+So the creator of a `TextDocumentEdit` doesn't need to sort the array of edits or do any kind of ordering.
 However the edits must be non overlapping.

 ```typescript
 export interface TextDocumentEdit {